CSSSR/dsgen/README.md

 You'll need to manually enable/disable snippets groups if you are working on multiple projects with different design system configs.

-To make this process easier please vote for [per-project templates in IntelliJ IDEs](https://youtrack.jetbrains.com/issue/IDEA-242159).
+To make this process easier please vote for [per-project templates in JetBrains IDEs](https://youtrack.jetbrains.com/issue/IDEA-242159).

 ### Visual Studio Code